 - Affectionate Parody: A big one for obsessive fans who worship their idols, something Oda himself is no stranger to.
-While Batolomeo is a bit weird, quirky, and can at times go straight into Loony Fan mode Oda clearly meant for him to heartfelt poke at the fans who are really into One Piece because, strange though he might be, is shown to be a good guy underneath, is a badass in his own right, and not only is he not The Load but several times during the Dressrosa arc he acts as an invaluable Support Party Member and even helps take down some of Doflamingo's executives.
+While Bartolomeo is a bit weird, quirky, and can at times go straight into Loony Fan mode, Oda clearly meant for him to be a heartfelt poke at the fans who are really into One Piece because, strange though he might be, he's shown to be a good guy underneath, is a badass in his own right, and not only is he not The Load, but several times during the Dressrosa arc he acts as an invaluable Support Party Member and even helps take down some of Doflamingo's executives.
 He's basically Oda telling the fans, "Sometimes you guys are a little crazy but I love you guys and I wouldn't be where I am without you".

 - Animal Motifs: Frequently compared to a rooster because of his hair.
 His fangs and facial shape also bring to mind the image of a boar.